Why We Need the Family of God for Change

 someone is lonely → practice hospitality

-Accountability in a family isn’t policing; it’s love refusing to leave you stuck, while also giving you dignity and patience.
+Loving accountability in a family isn’t policing; it’s love refusing to leave you stuck, while also giving you dignity and patience.

 Holistic growth requires more than willpower.
 It needs supports in multiple areas:

-Mind: new truth + new perspective (teaching, coaching)
+Mind: truth and perspective

-Heart: comfort, courage, belonging (encouragement, empathy)
+Heart: comfort, courage, and belonging

-Will: wise prompts and help with follow-through (accountability)
+Will: support and follow-through

-Body: rhythms, rest, stability (shared practices, healthy culture)
+Body: rhythms, rest, and stability

-Relationships: repair, boundaries, skills (conflict resolution, peacemaking)
+Relationships: repair, boundaries, and peace

-Mission: real opportunities to serve and witness together
+Mission: opportunities to serve and witness together

 This is why isolation quietly kills discipleship: you lose the ecosystem that sustains change.

-Many believers know grace, but don’t feel safe enough to live in it.
+Many believers know about grace, but don’t feel safe enough to live in it.
 A healthy community becomes a living demonstration that:

 you can confess and not be rejected